grattan/grattantheme/README.md

 # grattantheme
 Create ggplot2 charts in the Grattan Institute style

-Use theme_grattan() to format your ggplot2 charts in a style consistent with the Grattan style guide, including elements such as gridline colours and width, font size, etc.
+Use theme_grattan() to format your ggplot2 charts in a style consistent with the Grattan style guide, including elements such as gridline colours and line width, font size, etc.

 Use grattan_pal() to format the coloured elements of your ggplot2 chart using appropriately-spaced Grattan colours, ordered from either light to dark or the reverse.